Ill-distributed sets over global fields and exceptional sets in Diophantine Geometry: Introduction

 for all $N>e$. \end{conjecture} If the dimension of $X$ equals $1$, then Conjecture \ref{wilkie} is known to hold by work of Butler \cite{Butler} and Jones and Thomas \cite{Jones}.
-If $X$ has dimension greater than $1$, Conjecture \ref{wilkie} is known only for the family of surfaces
+If $X$ has dimension greater than $1$, Conjecture \ref{wilkie} is known for the family of surfaces

 by work of Pila \cite{Pila4} when $(a,b,c)=(1,1,-1)$ and Butler \cite{Butler} in the general case.
-If $X\subseteq \mathbb{R}^{3}$ is definable in a o-minimal structure as in Conjecture \ref{wilkiepf}, then, under the assumption that $X$ possesses a mild parametrization (see \cite[$\S$ 2]{Pila4}), in \cite{Jones} Jones and Thomas prove that $X$ satisfies Conjecture \ref{wilkiepf}.
-This can be generalized for a set $X\subseteq \mathbb{R}^{n}$ of dimension $2$, as it was shown in \cite{Schmidt}.
+If $X\subseteq \mathbb{R}^{3}$ is definable in an o-minimal structure as in Conjecture \ref{wilkiepf}, then, under the assumption that $X$ has a mild parametrization (see \cite[$\S$ 2]{Pila4}), in \cite{Jones} Jones and Thomas prove that $X$ satisfies Conjecture \ref{wilkiepf}.
+Furthermore, in \cite[Proposition 2.3.6]{CluckersPila}, Cluckers, Pila and Wilkie prove a parametrization result and then use it to show that if $\mathcal{X}=\{X_{t}:t\in T\}\subseteq T\times (-1,1)^{3}$ is a family of Pfaffian surfaces definable in the restricted analytic field $\mathbb{R}_{\text{an}}$, then Conjecture \ref{wilkiepf} holds uniformly on the fibres of $\mathcal{X}$, specifically, there are positive constants $c_{1}=c_{1}(\mathcal{X})$, $c_{2}=c_{2}(\mathcal{X})$ such that